 That list should include the things you want – and don’t want – to do.
 In my case, I decided I could booze with friends, but I would never get drunk; I would not get tattooed; I would not smoke.
 Those simple self-established rules proved very effective in guiding my actions and keeping me out of trouble.

 I know this could sound like the most uncool thing for a college student to do.
 Isn’t a student supposed to try everything?
 I thought so too.
 But my time spent assisting students who have fallen prey to peer pressure and compulsion taught me otherwise.

-Students, in order to fit in, engage in activities that feel cool in the moment, but generate remorse in the long-term.
+Students, in order to fit in, engage in activities that feel cool at the moment but generate remorse in the long term.

 Paradoxically, the students we follow are those who know what they stand for.
 Deliberately or not, these students have a definite internal guiding system.
 Would you rather follow a fickle student or a decisive one?

 Trust me, if you want to look cool and attract friends, you will find the self-discipline to stick to your ideals and resist temptations of utmost importance.